ChristiMoncrief/AAA-521_Group6_FinalProject/README.md

   - people_count.xlsx: The file export from code to the use of the Tableau monitoring system
   - rep_result.mp4: The output MP4 file from the code with tracking and people count
   - Tableau link: https://public.tableau.com/app/profile/adam.graves8577/viz/AAI521-T6/Dashboard1#1
+ ## Meeting 6 12/10/2023
+ - Finalize code updates
+ - Finalize the Project documentation
+ - Finalize the Video Presentation
+ - Organize the GitHub
+## Final Day 12/11/2023
+- Organize last changes
+- Add the Video presentation to a YouTube link
+- Check all links make sure all work
+- Finalize the GitHub repository, clean as needed
+- Last verifications
+- Team sign-off
+- Submission of project
+## END